-- 203.11.1 Where four-way fire hydrants are specified or required, they shall conform to, and be tested in accordance with the AWWA Standard for Dry-Barrel Fire Hydrants, ANSI/AWWA C502.
-All hydrants shall have: breakable connection features and a breakable coupling on the stem immediately above the bury line which has a lower breaking point than the rest of the unit; 8-inch inlet connection; bell, flange, or mechanical joint inlet; four-foot six-inch bury length; two 21⁄2-inch hose nozzles with National Standard threads; two 4-inch pumper nozzles with Tulsa Standard threads; "O" ring seal; drain valve; left (counter-clockwise) opening; Federal yellow finish paint above ground line; and National Standard pentagon operating nut. - 203.11.2 Where fire hydrant extensions are specified or required, they shall be of the proper design to accommodate the make of fire hydrant installed.
+203.11.1 Where four-way fire hydrants are specified or required, they shall conform to, and be tested in accordance with the AWWA Standard for Dry-Barrel Fire Hydrants, ANSI/AWWA C502.
+All hydrants shall have: breakable connection features and a breakable coupling on the stem immediately above the bury line which has a lower breaking point than the rest of the unit; 8" inlet connection; bell, flange, or mechanical joint inlet; 4' 6" bury length; two 2-1/2" hose nozzles with National Standard threads; two 4" pumper nozzles with Tulsa Standard threads; "O" ring seal; drain valve; left (counter-clockwise) opening; Federal yellow finish paint above ground line; and National Standard pentagon operating nut.

-203.12 BLOW-OFF HYDRANT

-203.12.1 Where blow off hydrants are specified or required, they shall be constructed in accordance with Construction Standard Blow-off Hydrant.
+- 203.11.2 Where fire hydrant extensions are specified or required, they shall be of the proper design to accommodate the make of fire hydrant installed. - 203.12 BLOW-OFF HYDRANT - 203.12.1 Where blow off hydrants are specified or required; they shall be constructed in accordance with Construction Standard Blow-off Hydrant.